 2. The College Counseling Office is also available to discuss four-year plans with students and parents, especially for college-specific questions.

-3. Ultimately, a student needs to spend the time to do the research and find out more about a course by speaking with people currently in the class, the teacher of that class or the chairman of the department.
+3. Ultimately, a student needs to spend time doing the research and finding out more about a course by speaking with people currently in the class, the teacher of that class or the chairman of the department.

 4. Mr. Ashton, Head of Upper School, Mrs. Wright, Registrar, or Dr. Fishel, Dean of Studies, are also good resources.

 Q: Is there any way a student could take six solids for just one semester?